Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Experimental Setup

 \section{Experimental Setup}

 We set up detailed experiments for the above cases.
-The image preprocessing for the binary classification experiments included resizing all patches to 224×224 pixels.
-Training augmentations consisted of random horizontal flip, rotation, color jitter, and random resized crop, followed by normalization with ImageNet statistics.
+All training was performed exclusively on the AMi-Br dataset.
+The image preprocessing for the binary classification experiments included resizing all patches, originally of the size $128 \times 128$, to $224 \times 224$ pixels.
+Training augmentations consisted of random horizontal flip, rotation, color jitter, and random resized crop, followed by normalization.
+For models initialized from ImageNet-pretrained weights and fine-tuned end-to-end, we used the standard ImageNet mean and standard deviation for normalization.
+For the computational pathology foundation models used in the linear probing and \ac{LoRA} experiments, we instead followed the pre-processing recommended for each model, i.e., normalizing with the model-specific mean and standard deviation used during their pre-training, rather than assuming ImageNet statistics.
 Validation images were only resized and normalized.
 The best checkpoint for each fold was selected based on validation balanced accuracy.
+The balanced accuracy for binary classification is the average of sensitivity and specificity and can be mathematically stated as follows: The balanced accuracy used as the primary metric because of the class imbalance between the atypical and normal \acp{MF} in the dataset, with a fixed decision threshold of 0.5 on the predicted probabilities.
 All experiments were performed using 5-fold cross validation, where stratification of the data was based on the slide (patient) to ensure that all patches from a given slide appeared in only one split (train or validation), thus preventing data leakage.
-To mitigate class imbalance, we employed weighted random sampling during training, with sample weights inversely proportional to class frequencies.
-All models were trained using the Adam optimizer with L2 regularization (learning rate: 1e-4, weight decay: 1e-5) and cross-entropy loss.
-We applied early stopping with a patience of 15 epochs based on validation balanced accuracy, and used learning rate scheduling on plateau (factor: 0.5, patience: 3, minimum LR: 1e-7).
+To address class imbalance during training, we used a weighted random sampler that assigns higher sampling weights to under-represented classes and lower weights to frequent classes, with each sample’s weight set inversely to its class frequency.
+We used weighted random sampling because it was proven to give the best results in previous work \citep{bertram2025histologic}.
+All models were trained using the Adam optimizer with L2 regularization (learning rate: $5 \times 10^{-5}$, weight decay: $1 \times 10^{-5}$) and cross-entropy loss.
+We applied early stopping with a patience of 15 epochs based on validation balanced accuracy, and used learning rate scheduling on plateau (factor: 0.5, patience: 3, minimum LR: $1 \times 10^{-7}$).
 Each model was trained for up to 100 epochs with a batch size of 8.
 The rest of the case-specific details are described below in the subsections.